All Episodes

 That's why we're doing it.

-Rush Revere sending people to do Paul Revere's ride.
+Rush Revere, sending people to do Paul Revere's ride.

 Anyway, I have details on this all coming up.

-Uh yesterday afternoon in Washington at the Hudson Institute, also not an insane asylum.
+Yesterday afternoon in Washington at the Hudson Institute, also not an insane asylum.

-This is a uh conservative think tank.
+This is a conservative think tank.

-They had a panel discussion on improving America's energy security, and on the panel was Bob Lutz from General Motors, who said this.
+And on the panel was Bob Lutz from General Motors, who said this.

-My plea to the right, and I have written emails to Rush Lindbaugh, who likes to describe me as my good friend Bob Lutz, um, although I never get an email response from all of these people I find frustrate me in the unwillingness to accept that electrification of the mobile sector is a good thing to do and in the national interest, whether you're a conservative or a liberal.
+All of these people I find frustrate me in the unwillingness to accept that electrification of the mobile sector is a good thing to do and in the national interest, whether you're a conservative or a liberal.

 Okay, now we can talk about the electrification of the mobile sector.